stanete/stanete.github.io/_posts/2020-06-22-feedback-canvas.md

 ### Read the retrospective board

-Start with the **Good points**.
-You read out loud your own assessment first.
-Then, the facilitator reads the rest.

-Continue with the second column.
+Start with the second and third column.
 Every **Point to improve** is read together with its related **Improvement action**.
 You read your own out loud first.
 Then, the facilitator reads the rest.
+The main reason of organizing a _Feedback Canvas_ are the **Points to improve**.
+In your day to day it is easier to receive feedback about the good stuff.
+This is the what will make you improve.

 Don’t agree or disagree with the feedback.
 It’s not the place nor the time to do that.
 You can ask for clarifications or examples though.
 You can also ask for who wrote the feedback.
 The feedback is not anonymous.
 This whole thing would be just a charade if it were.

+Finish with the **Good points**.
+You read out loud your own assessment first.
+Then, the facilitator reads the rest.

 Here is an excerpt from my own retrospective board.
 Just the **Points to improve** and related **Improvement actions**.
 If you are interested, and I know you are, you can find the whole thing [here](/images/feedback_canvas_retrospective_board.jpeg).
 Disclaimer!
 You’ll find English, Portuguese and Spanish in there.
 Use Google Translate.